cokelaer/bioservices/bioservices/doc/source/quickstart.rst

     >>> b = biomodels.BioModels()
     >>> model = b.getModelSBMLById('BIOMD0000000299')

-Then you can play with the SBML file with your favorite tools.
+Then you can play with the SBML file with your favorite SBML tool.

 In order to get the model IDs, you can look at the full list::